-For any family of observers, accelerated or inertial, the slices of simultaneity as defined by Einstein light-ray synchronization over small distances (or equivalently by the space slices of the observer's proper reference frames) are the 3-surfaces orthogonal to the observers' world lines; cf. Fig. 25.8c.
+For any family of observers, accelerated or inertial, the slices of simultaneity as defined by Einstein light-ray synchronization over small distances (or equivalently by the space slices of the observer's proper reference frames) are the 3-surfaces orthogonal to the observers' world lines; cf. Fig. 26.8c.
 To see this most easily, pick a specific event along a specific observer's world line, and study the slice of simultaneity there from the viewpoint of a local Lorentz frame in which the observer is momentarily at rest.
 Light-ray synchronization guarantees that, locally, the observer's slice of simultaneity will be the same as that of this local Lorentz frame; and, since the frame's slice is orthogonal to its own time direction and that time direction is the same as the direction of the observer's world line, the slice is orthogonal to the observer's world line.
 By the discussion in Sec.
 23.5, the slice is also the same, locally (to first order in distance away from the world line), as a slice of constant time in the observer's proper reference frame.

-If the observers' relative motions are sufficiently contorted (in curved spacetime or in flat), it may not be possible to mesh their local slices of simultaneity, defined in this manner, into global slices of simultaneity; i.e., there may not be any global 3-dimensional hypersurfaces orthogonal to their world lines.
-We can protect against this eventuality, however, by choosing the slices first: Select any foliation of spacelike slices through the curved spacetime (Fig. 25.8c).
+If the observers rotate around each other (in curved spacetime or in flat), it is not be possible to mesh their local slices of simultaneity, defined in this manner, into global slices of simultaneity; i.e., there are no global 3-dimensional hypersurfaces orthogonal to their world lines.
+We can protect against this eventuality by choosing the slices first: Select any family of non-intersecting spacelike slices through the curved spacetime (Fig. 26.8c).
 Then there will be a family of timelike world lines that are everywhere orthogonal to these hypersurfaces.
-A family of observers who move along those world lines and who define their 3-spaces of simultaneity by local light-ray synchronization will thereby identify the orthogonal hypersurfaces as their simultaneities.
+A family of observers who move along those orthogonal world lines and who define their 3spaces of simultaneity by local light-ray synchronization will thereby identify the orthogonal hypersurfaces as their simultaneities.
 Ex.
-25.14 illustrates these ideas using Schwarzschild spacetime.
+26.14 illustrates these ideas using Schwarzschild spacetime, and Box 26.3 uses these ideas to visualize a black hole's spacetime curvature.

-Box 25.3
+Box 26.3